Cuts and grazes are a common type of injury and in most cases do not pose a threat to health.

 To prevent tetanus (a serious bacterial infection), you may be given a tetanus booster injection.
 If it's suspected that you are at risk of developing tetanus, you may be referred for specialist treatment.

-If there is risk of infection, or your cut is already infected
+If there is risk of infection or it is already infected

 You will need to return to hospital after three to five days to see if any infection has cleared up.
 If so, your cut will be closed using stitches or skin-closure strips.